And we're going to talk a little bit about the Shanghai Gold Exchange and what's happening.

 I bought my first gold coins.

-And I remember the dealer that I called put me in some.
+And I remember, you know, the dealer that I called put me in some, I didn't know what I was doing.

-he put me in numismatic collectibles that I never could get any value out of.
+So he put me in numismatic collectibles that I never could get any value out of.

-Well you know when we talk about uh these different scenarios you know one of the scenarios is like uh the Weimar Republic where the entire financial system collapses and the currency collapses and that type of thing and that's where you pay for where you buy the hotel for a twenty dollar gold piece type of thing.
+Well, you know, when you talk about these different scenarios, one of the scenarios is like the Weimar Republic where the entire financial system collapses and the currency collapses and that type of thing.

-But then you also have what happened in the 70s and eighties where because of uh bad government policy a number number of different ways inflation got out of hand and eventually uh when they got that under control then gold came back down for a while.
+But then you also have what happened in the 70s and 80s, where because of bad government policy, a number of different ways, inflation got out of hand.

 But I think we're looking at something that is more like the Weimar scenario.

-The international financial system is being reengineered um all of these different things are happening.
+The international financial system is being re-engineered.

-So I think when you look at exploding debt in the West and you look you know that's looking Weimar like you've got the desire by the uh Russians and the Chinese to completely change the financial system this is something unlike what we have seen before.
+So I think when you look at exploding debt in the West and you look, you know, that's looking Weimar-like.

-And we could very well be pushed into a worldwide depression especially with Trump's capricious and arbitrary tariffs that are happening out there.
+And we could very well be pushed into a worldwide depression, especially with Trump's capricious and arbitrary tariffs that are happening out there.

-And it falls back to that, and the fiat currency becomes like Confederate dollars.
+And the fiat currency becomes like Confederate dollars.

 So I think maybe that's the answer.